How Progesterone Helps To Prevent Miscarriage

 • Avoid smoking, taking alcohol or hard drugs

-• Eat a balanced diet, consume 400 mcg of folic acid daily
+• Eat a balanced diet, and consume 400 mcg of folic acid daily

-• Maintain your weight by exercising regularly and keep stress levels in check
+• Maintain your weight by exercising regularly and keeping stress levels in check

 • Maintain good hygiene to avoid infections